Chapter 6:

 She had to check.

-She crept over to the door and her bare feet padded across the wooden floor until she could press her ear against the cold wooden surface.
+She crept over to the door, bare feet padding against wood, until she could press her ear against the cold surface.

 The room was exactly how she had remembered it.
 The dresser was neatly organized with jewelry and small trinkets, and a desk and bookshelf filled with her father's books stood against one of the walls.